THE NORTHWEST INTERSCHOLASTIC SAILING ASSOCIATION

 1.2 Activities.
 All activities of the NWISA shall be conducted in accordance with the policies promulgated from time to time by the Board of Trustees of the NWISA.

 1.4 Assets.
 A complete accounting of all funds shall be made to the NWISA Board of Trustees upon request and in any event no less frequently than annually to coincide with the NWISA’s fiscal year.
-All reporting for tax purposes shall be the prerogative and responsibility of the Treasurer.
+All reporting for tax purposes shall be the prerogative and responsibility of the President.

 1.5 Budget: All operations of the NWISA shall be conducted in accordance with an annual budget approved by the Board of Trustees.